imdeepmind/GeneratingTextWithLSTM/README.md

 To know more about the preprocessing step, please check this [GitHub repositiry](https://github.com/imdeepmind/AmazonReview-LanguageGenerationDataset).
 Also to download the dataset please click [here](https://www.kaggle.com/imdeepmind/language-generation-dataset-200m-samples/).

 ## Model

+Generating text is not an easy task for a computer, it is one of the hardest problem for computers.
+Here, in this project, to solve this problem, different types of Networks were used.

+The first layer in the model is a [Embedding](https://keras.io/layers/embeddings/) layer.
+In Keras, an Embedding layer is a work embedding layer (word2vec or glove).
+This layer is used to generate a vector representation of each sequence in our training sample.

+The send layer is an LSTM layer.
+LSTM of Long Short Term Memory Recurrent Neural Network is a type of Neural Network, that is used for sequenced data.

+> Here is a [link](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) to a great blog on LSTM.
+If you want to learn more about LSTM, please read it.

+The third layer is a Dense layer with ReLu activation method.
+In Keras, Dense is a normal densely connected Neural Network.
+And then, we have a Dropout layer, just to prevent overfitting.

+Finally, the output Softmax layer for predicting the outputs.

+## Sample Results

 TODO